sigmie/docs.sigmie.com/docs/promises.md

 $chain->proceed();
 ```

-In the example above, a new subnet will be created and after its existence will be
+In the example above, we create a new subnet and then a new VM.
+If for some reason,
-checked.
-If the existence verification fails 3 times the `$rollback` callback will be
+the subnet doesn't exist or the VM is not running, the `$rollback` callback will be called.

+::: tip Tip
-called.
-The default delay between the verifications is **60** seconds.
+ The default delay between the verifications is **60** seconds and the default verification

-::: warning Warning
-The promise actions should **always** return `$resolve()` or
-`$reject()`.
-Otherwise a `UnknownPromiseResponse` exception will be thrown.
+ attempts are **3**.
+You can change this values by extending the `AbstractPromise` class.
 :::

 ## Creating custom promises